spresnac/webedition-unittests/README.md

 webEdition
 ==========

-Unit tests written for the CMS webEdition here be more text to be written soon ;)
+Unit tests written for the CMS webEdition

+You will need a installed webEdition in root-folder to run the tests